 Take your favorite face wash.
 Trust me, your skin will not be happy if you use the bar soap they provide.
 And don’t forget your favorite moisturizer as well.
 If possible, you may always want to take a mask.
 I love sheet masks because they travel so well.
 There is even an aloe vera one from Tony Moly.

-- Travel Size Shampoo & Conditioner
+- Travel Size Shampoo & Conditioner (my favorite brand right now is Acure)

 - Favorite Face Wash